michelleconville/under-the-sea/README.md

 #### Finish modal
 *   Once the game is completed a finish modal will appear
-*   The finsh modal will indicate the game is over, it will let the user know how many moves and the total time to complete the game.
+*   The finish modal will indicate the game is over, it will let the user know how many moves and the total time to complete the game.
 A play again button will be included on the modal to bring the user back to the game.
 *   User stories covered: 2, 3, 5

 ![rules-modal](assets/images/readme-images/finish-modal.JPG)